 – The existing timer had a screw accessible from the front for loosening up the wires.
 Now if you have a switch as shown on the right it will either be back stabbed or screwed into the terminals.

 - If it is screwed in just loosen the screws.

 - If it is back stabbed you generally will also have to loosen the screws &/or insert a small regular screwdriver into the slot shown to release the wire

 – Depending on your timer, you may either have to use wire nuts, back stab, side stab or attach it via side screws.
 Each package will have directions on what is required & which wire goes where.
 In our case, we have three stranded wires that one should twist gently in a clockwise fashion.

 Going off the timer on the right – the two black go together & the green goes to ground.
 If the timer was replacing the switch on the right one of the black wires would go to black, the other would go to the white & the green would still go to the ground.

 – Once you are done wiring the timer up, reinsert it into the wall & tighten it down.
 Go turn on the breaker & test it out.
 If everything works fine, install the plate, pat yourself on the back, & go talk to everyone about how to use it, why & when.
 Then feel free to relax (or get busy with the next item) and enjoy your beverage of choice – Butterbeer anyone? : )

-In case you are wondering, my second & third most frequent piece of advice unfortunately revolves around both bathroom & dryer vents as many are not vented to the outside & they haven’t cleaned in ages.
+In case you are wondering, my second & third most frequent piece of advice unfortunately revolves around not only bathroom ventilation but also dryer vents as many are not vented to the outside & they haven’t cleaned in ages.